deeptools/deepTools/docs/content/example_usage.rst

 To get a feeling for what deepTools can do, we'd like to give you a brief glimpse into how we typically use deepTools for ChIP-seq analyses.
 For more detailed exampes and descriptions of the tools, simply follow the respective links.

-.. note:: While some tools, such as :ref:`plotFingerprint`, specifically address ChIP-seq-issues, the majority of tools is widely applicable to deep-sequencing data, including RNA-seq.
+.. note:: While some tools, such as :doc:`tools/plotFingerprint`, specifically address ChIP-seq-issues, the majority of tools is widely applicable to deep-sequencing data, including RNA-seq.

 .. image:: ../images/start_workflow.png